 Kuala Lumpur, Moscow and Johannesburg win the day as the most affordable cities of opportunity

 A stunning slingshot maneuver launched this odd trio to the top, from the 20th, 22nd and 24th places of the original ranking, respectively.
-Still, the two South American markets on the 4th and 5th places, Bogotá and Rio de Janeiro have moved the farthest from their original positions—22 places up from 26th and 27th.
+Still, the two South American markets on the 4th and 5th places, Bogotá and Rio de Janeiro, have moved the farthest from their original positions — 22 places up from 26th and 27th.

 A great city is not necessarily unaffordable (although the best of them tend to be)

 Notice that in 13 of these coveted cities, the rent-to-income ratio is comfortably below that 30% threshold.
-And although Tokyo, Hong Kong and Madrid technically fall into the moderately rent-burdened category, people in these cities still spend less than a third of their income to pay the rent.
+And although Tokyo, Hong Kong and Madrid technically fall into the moderately rent-burdened category, people in these cities still spend less than one-third of their income to pay the rent.
 If you look at it this way, renting an apartment in more than half of the world’s cities of opportunity shouldn’t be an issue.
 Then again, we are talking about cities of opportunity, and what would be the use of all those opportunities if only a lucky few could afford to actually utilize them?

 And this brings us to the lower end of the list: